Ashwin-S-Nambiar/Node.js-Tutorial/1.What is Node.js/README.md

 ## **What is Node.js?**
 **Node** is an asynchronous event-driven JavaScript runtime, Node.js is designed to build scalable network applications.

-**Node helps to run JavaScript in any place other than the browser.**
+**Node helps us to run JavaScript in any place other than the browser.**

 ## **Advantages**
 - **Node helps us to build an application using JavaScript.**